Please contact school if you would like to view our Twinkl Phonics Progression Map

 - Reception pupils will have the opportunity to read alongside their special friends in Year 6, once per week.

-- Each year, one of our Year 6 teams will be called the book detectives.
+- Each year, one of our Year 6 teams will be called the Education Guardians.
 These pupils will lead reading events across the school and take care of the school library.

 - In Pentecost term, we will invite the local librarian in to school to talk in Friday assembly about the Summer Reading Challenge.